anihex/SimpleStoryCreator/README.md

 * sprintf implementation: (C) 2006 by Naden Badalgogtapeh ( http://www.naden.de/blog/javascript-printf )
 * JavaScript Version: (C) 2013-2014 by anihex ( https://github.com/anihex )
 * New rRandom implementation: (C) 2006 by Naden Badalgogtapeh ( http://www.naden.de/blog/zufallszahlen-in-javascript-mit-mathrandom ), 2008 by by batzee and  2012 by MHN
+* A working version can be found on Rick Hoppmanns webite ( http://www.tinyworlds.org/story-generator.html )